maslamn-hub/my-projects/README.md

 ## Purpose

 The purpose of this repository is to document my learning journey, strengthen my technical skills, and demonstrate my growth as an aspiring software developer.
-Each project represents a step toward gaining practical experience and building real-world solutions.
+Each project represents a step toward gaining practical experience and applying concepts learned through coursework and self-study.

 ## Technologies I'm Learning